Government benefits and public assistance in Nevada from DWSS.

-Temporary cash aid for bills from Nevada public assistance programs
+Temporary cash to help pay bills from public assistance programs in NV

-Nevada Temporary Assistance for Needy Families can provide cash and job finding services to qualified families.
-The program, also known as TANF, is administered by the Department of Health and Human Services, Administration for Children and Families, Office of Family Assistance.
+Nevada Temporary Assistance for Needy Families can provide free government money along with job finding services to qualified families.
+The program, also known as TANF, is administered by the Department of Health and Human Services - DWSS office.
 Low income women with children or who are pregnant may be able to qualify for cash grants to pay for basic living needs such as housing, food, medicines, and utilities.

-The Nevada Energy Assistance Program (EAP) is made up of Low Income Home Energy Assistance Program (LIHEAP) as well as Nevada’s Universal Energy Charge (UEC).
-This service offers a government paid supplement to assist qualifying low-income Nevadans, including families with children, seniors, and the disabled, pay for the cost of home energy and cooling bills.
+The federally funded and DWSS administered Nevada Energy Assistance Program (EAP) is made up of Low Income Home Energy Assistance Program (LIHEAP) as well as Nevada’s Universal Energy Charge (UEC).
+This service offers a government paid supplement to assist qualifying low-income Nevadans, including families with children, seniors, and the disabled.
+The money will help low-income families pay for the cost of home energy and cooling bills.

-Funding for the EAP program begins in July of each year, and it runs until June.
+- Funding for the EAP program begins in July of each year, and it runs until June.
 Only a limited number of people can receive help, so apply early.
 If you apply and are found to be eligible, then you may be able to receive an annual, one-time cash assistance benefit or grant to use towards paying energy bills.
+Learn more on the Nevada EAP program.

-Early Head Start and the Head Start government run programs promote school readiness, health and nutrition for economically disadvantaged and low income children.
-Social services can enhance people’s cognitive and educational development.
+Early Head Start and the Head Start are run by DWSS in partnership with the Nevada Department of Education.
+The government run programs promote school readiness, health and nutrition for economically disadvantaged and low income children.
 Resources can help address the health, educational, nutritional, social and other services of children in Nevada.
 The Head Start programs engage parents in their children's learning and can also help children in making progress toward their employment, educational, and literacy goals.
-Non-profit agencies in town and counties across Nevada run it, even though it is paid for by federal government funds.
+Non-profit agencies in town and counties across Nevada run it at local classrooms.

 - Head Start programs serve children ages 3-5 and their families.